paulstraw/bbn-code-of-conduct/README.md

 If you are being harassed by a member of the Booster's Big Neighborhood community, notice that someone else is being harassed, or have any other concerns, please contact one of the Booster's Big Neighborhood community leaders in Slack.
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

-This code of conduct applies to Booster's Big Neighborhood-sponsored spaces, but if you are being harassed by a member of the Booster's Big Neighborhood community outside our spaces, we still want to know about it.
+This code of conduct applies to Booster's Big Neighborhood-hosted spaces, but if you are being harassed by a member of the Booster's Big Neighborhood community outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by Booster's Big Neighborhood community members seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
 The abuse team reserves the right to exclude people from the Booster's Big Neighborhood community based on their past behavior, including behavior outside Booster's Big Neighborhood spaces and behavior towards people who are not in the Booster's Big Neighborhood community.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 The Booster's Big Neighborhood community leaders are not here to explain power differentials or other basic social justice concepts to you.
 Reports intended to silence legitimate criticism may be deleted without response.